-This course will introduce students to the patient medical history and physical evaluation process, research project design, and often prescribed medications.
-The course will also provide an overview of the practice settings, economic operations, governmental regulations, and provider roles associated with the delivery of patient care within the US healthcare system.
-Admittance to MAMS program or permission of the MAMS director is required.
+This is part one of a two-course sequence.
+The sequence will provide an overview of the practice settings, economic operations, governmental regulations, and provider roles associated with the delivery of patient care within the US healthcare system.
+This sequence will also introduce students to the philosophy. scope, interprofessional teamwork, and methodology basic to the practices of health professionals like physical therapists, occupational therapists, physicians, physician assistants, nurse practitioners, dentists, optometrists, podiatrists, and pharmacists.
+Admittance to MAMS program or permission of the MAMS Director is required.